FREE TRIAL UPGRADE!

 • Could legally perform the FMCSA physical.

-Employers must then generate a note that they verified the examiner.
+Employers must document that they verified the examiner.
 If they hire a driver who has been issued a medical exemption or variance from the FMCSA, they need a copy of that as well.